Noncommutative Iwasawa theory arising from Hecke algebras: Deformation rings in an admissible tower

 \subsection{Admissible $p$-adic Lie extension}

-In this section, we study the deformation rings of the functor $\Phi_F^{cyc}$, when $F$ varies over finite Galois subextensions of an \emph{admissible $p$-adic Lie extension} $\Ein$ over $E$, whose definition we recall below. \begin{defn} An \emph{admissible $p$-adic Lie extension} $\Ein$ of $E$ is a Galois extension of $E$ such that (1) $\Ein/E$ is unramified outside a finite set of primes of $E$; (2) $\Ein$ is totally real; (3) $\Ein$ is a $p$-adic Lie extension; and (4) $\cy E\subset\Ein$. \end{defn} Let $\Ein$ be an \emph{admissible } $p$-adic Lie extension.
+In this section, we study the deformation rings of the functor $\Phi_F^{cyc}$, when $F$ varies over finite Galois subextensions of an \emph{admissible $p$-adic Lie extension} $\Ein$ over $E$, whose definition we recall below. \begin{defn} An \emph{admissible $p$-adic Lie extension} $\Ein$ of $E$ is a Galois extension of $E$ such that (1) $\Ein/E$ is unramified outside a finite set of primes of $E$; (2) $\Ein$ is totally real; (3) $\Ein$ is a $p$-adic Lie extension; and (4) $\cy E\subset\Ein$. \end{defn}

+Let $\Ein$ be an \emph{admissible } $p$-adic Lie extension.
 Let $\Ein:=\cup_n E_n$, where $E_n$ is a finite Galois extension of $E$ for every $n$.
 Consider the functor $\Phi_{E_n}^{cyc}$ and let $\cR_{E_n}$ denote the universal deformation ring over $E_n$.
-Since the extension $E_n/E$ is a pro-$p$ extension, the conditions $(\mathbf{A}_{E_n})$ and $(\mathbf{Z}_{E_n})$ are satisfied.
+Since the extension $E_n/E$ is a pro-$p$ extension, all the deformation conditions are satisfied for the restriction.
 Then for every $n$, we have the base change morphisms $\cR_{E_n}\lra\cR_E$.
 Consider the projective limit

 The action of $\Delta_n:=G(E_n/E)$ on $\cR_{E_n}$ induces an action of $\cG$ on $\cRin$.
 Moreover, for finite Galois extensions $F_m$ inside $\cy{E}$, we also define